Web Accessibility Services

-If your website was built by a volunteer, a well-meaning contractor, or someone on staff who figured it out as they went, there’s a good chance it has accessibility problems.
-If you’re not thinking about accessibility at all - and let’s be honest, that’s probably the case - there’s a good chance it has a lot of them.
+If your website was built by a volunteer or cobbled together by someone on staff who figured it out as they went, there’s a good chance it has at least a few accessibility problems.

 The usual paths to discovering those issues are not great: a complaint from a community member, a question from a funder during a grant review, or a demand letter from a law firm.
 Getting out ahead of it is almost always easier and cheaper than responding to it.